LeoNatan/LNPopupController/README.md

 @import LNPopupController;
 ```

+###CocoaPods

+CocoaPods is not supported.
+There are many reasons for this.
+Instead of CocoaPods, use Carthage.
+You can continue using CocoaPods for for your other dependencies and Carthage for `LNPopupController`.

 ###Popup Items

 A popup item always reflects information about the view controller with which it is associated.
 The popup item should provide a title and subtitles to display when the view controller is the content controller of a popup bar.
 In addition, the item may contain additional buttons to display on the left and right side of the popup bar using `leftBarButtonItems` and `rightBarButtonItems`.